techtanzeel/collado-io/src/pages/markdown/drivetrains/index.md

 path: "/blog/2016/drivetrains"
 tags: ["opinion", "tech", "transport"]
 featured: "false"
-excerpt: "Autonomous cars and its implications analyzed from drivetrains, ownership and operations."
+excerpt: "Autonomous cars and its implications explained, from drivetrains, ownership to operations."
 ---

 > Autonomous cars will be commonplace by 2025 and have a near monopoly by 2030, and the sweeping change they bring will eclipse every other innovation our society has experienced.
 They will cause unprecedented job loss and a fundamental restructuring of our economy, solve large portions of our environmental problems, prevent tens of thousands of deaths per year, save millions of hours with increased productivity, and create entire new industries that we cannot even imagine from our current vantage point.

 Never heard of Zack Kanter before, but his post about self-driving cars definitely caught my attention.
 I do not entirely share his dramatic view of the job market fallout.
 I ultimately believe we are tool builders, that’s what we do.
 New tools always spur new opportunities and create needs that were not even imaginable before.